csluchen/harsanyinet/README.md

 ## More details
+#### Compare Shapley values computed by HarsanyiNet and Sampling method

 If you want to compute the root mean squared error (RMSE) between the Shapley values computed by HarsanyiNet and that computed by sampling method, you can use the following code:

 `